Campus Program Extension Options

 - want to take additional courses.
 Note that additional courses beyond the eight required courses may be charged additional tuition.

-If a student would like to extend the program, they must speak to a program administrator so that correct tuition is charged and registration limits are set.
-Students should also note that tuition increases occur each year in May for the following academic year, so later semesters will be more expensive.
+If a student would like to extend the program, they must speak to a program administrator so that correct registration limits are set.
+Students should also note that the tuition structure for three semesters has changed.

 The curriculum below shows how a student starting in the fall may extend the program to three semesters.